 Every action movie, every sci-fi epic, all the movies that are stereotypically written off as male power fantasies, all have the same way that the hero gets the girl: he proves his necessity, usually by saving her life.
 If he weren’t there, she’d literally be dead.

 Interestingly, the romantic movies often stereotyped as female fantasies do not generally have this dynamic.
 Oddly, however, even those rarely focus on the male lead as the object of desire; the female gaze is commonly absent from these stories.
-Instead the heroine tends to be the object, and the hero prevails by demonstrating that his desire for her is the biggest and most special and pure and so on.
+Instead, the heroine tends to be the object, and the hero prevails by demonstrating that his desire for her is the biggest and most special and pure and so on.
 Not even in the realm of “chick flicks” about the joys of heterosexual pair-bonding are men seen as desired, as wanted.

-I’m not speaking in the abstract here; when this wanted/needed dichotomy was first pointed out to me, I felt a deep and embarrassed pang of recognition.
-I myself like it when I can rescue my girlfriends, when I can save the day or handle the problem or otherwise demonstrate my irrefutable necessity.
+I’m not speaking in the abstract here; when this wanted/needed dichotomy was first pointed out to me, I felt a deep and embarrassing pang of recognition.
+I myself like it when I can rescue my girlfriends when I can save the day or handle the problem or otherwise demonstrate my irrefutable necessity.
 I like feeling needed because even for me, even with all my ever-so-educated awareness of gender roles and stereotypes, even with all the women who’ve told me I’m sexy and desirable, I still can’t quite convince myself that I’m wanted.
 Even if I am, being wanted can only be a nebulous and fleeting state.
 Being needed, now, that’s solid.
 That’s a reason to keep going.